ploki/yanapack/README.md

 100000		83.8266358783	52.6660228355	18.127421656
 ```

-This command loads the netlist from circuits/Splifftown4000XL.cir
+The provided command loads the netlist from the file "circuits/Splifftown4000XL.cir"
-and performs the simulation from 10^1 to 10^5 Hertz with 3 steps per decades.
+and conducts a simulation across the frequency range of 10^1 to 10^5 Hertz, with 3
-The result of the simulation is dumped to the standard output
+steps per decade.
+The simulation results are outputted to the standard output.

+Additionally, the software offers the capability to spawn a REPL, allowing users to
-It is also possible to spawn a shell with the simulation just run and issue custom
+interact with the simulation that was just executed.
+This enables users to issue
-formulae to control the output
+custom formulas or commands to control and manipulate the output according to
+their specific requirements.

 ``` bash
 $ ./yanapack -p 3 -F 1 -T 5 -n circuits/Splifftown4000XL.cir -s